How to Keep Mice Out of Your Camper: Simple Solutions for a Critter-Free Adventure

 Strategic Use of SS Wool and Copper Mesh

-Stainless steel wool (SS wool) and copper mesh are our go-to materials for sealing potential entry points.
-Mice simply can’t chew through these metal barriers!
+Stainless steel wool and copper mesh are our MVPs for sealing up gaps.
+Mice just can’t chew through them.

 Window and Vent Screen Reinforcement

-Some RVers we know have had success with placing a strip of metal flashing around the base of their camper.
-This creates a slippery barrier that mice can’t climb – about 12 inches high usually does the trick!
+Some RVers I know swear by wrapping metal flashing around the base of their camper.
+It’s a smooth, slippery barrier that mice can’t climb.

 Sound and Electronic Deterrents

-- Under-hood ultrasonic devices – These emit powerful fluctuating sound waves and flashing lights that mice hate
+- Under-hood ultrasonic devices that send out sound waves and flashing lights

-- Combination units – These use both sound and light to create a multi-sensory deterrent
+- Combo units that use both sound and light

 UNDER HOOD ANIMAL REPELLER effectively protects your vehicle and home with powerful ultrasound blasts and strobe lights that humanely deter rodents and pests.
 Battery-powered with a 45-day life, this device automatically turns off when your car is running and resumes when parked.
 Easy to install in cars, RVs, garages, and attics using included zip ties, it keeps mice, rats, rabbits, martens, and other destructive animals away without chemicals or traps.